 - This is the subtlest sense base, where views, emotions, and identities crystallize.
 By observing mental objects without appropriation, the practitioner directly undermines self-view (sakkāya-diṭṭhi), leading mindfulness toward liberating wisdom.

-4.3.7 Iti ajjhattaṃ vā dhamme dhammānupassī viharati, bahiddhā vā dhamme dhammānupassī viharati, ajjhattabahiddhā vā citte dhamme dhammānupassī viharati;
+4.3.7 Iti ajjhattaṃ vā dhamme dhammānupassī viharati, bahiddhā vā dhamme dhammānupassī viharati, ajjhattabahiddhā vā dhamme dhammānupassī viharati;

 4.3.8 Samudayadhammānupassī vā dhammesu viharati, vayadhammānupassī vā dhammesu viharati, samudayavayadhammānupassī vā dhammesu viharati.